gopatchy/bkl/README.md

 ## Output Formats

-Output defaults to machine-friendly JSON (you can make that explicit with `-f json`).
+Output defaults to human-friendly JSON (you can make that explicit with `-f json-pretty`).

 ### YAML
 ```console